 Why We Picked it: The Chase Sapphire Preferred (see full review) offers two points per dollar spent on travel, including trains, airfare, cabs and hotels.
 It also offers two points per dollar spent on dining and one point per dollar on purchases made everywhere else.
 These points can be redeemed as statement credits or transferred to a number of partnering frequent flier and hotel loyalty programs, including United MileagePlus, Southwest Rapid Rewards and Marriott Rewards, at a one-to-one value.
 There are also other perks, like trip cancellation/interruption insurance up to $10,000 and primary auto rental collision damage coverage.

-Signup Bonus: Cardholders can earn 50,000 bonus points if they spend $4,000 in their first three months — a bonus worth $625 if you redeem those points through Chase’s travel portal.
-You also earn 5,000 points after making a purchase within the first three months of the account opening.
+Signup Bonus: Cardholders can earn 60,000 bonus points if they spend $4,000 in their first three months — a bonus worth $750 if you redeem those points through Chase’s travel portal.

 Why We Picked it: Another solid general-purpose miles credit card, the Venture Rewards credit card (see full review) offers 2X miles per dollar spent on every purchase.
 Plus earn 10X miles on thousands of hotels, through January 2020; learn more at hotels.com/venture, which is a higher earning potential than most credit cards.
 One hundred miles equals $1 in travel rewards and there is no limit on how many miles you can earn.
 These rewards do not expire.
 Cardholders also receive complimentary concierge service, travel protection and room upgrades.
 As an added bonus, there is extended warranty protection on items purchased with this card.